 Another study using high doses of stevioside (1,500 milligrams per day) noted that after two years, blood pressure decreased by 6.5 percent.

-Several studies failed to find any health benefits; however, these were very short-term and used healthy participants.
+Several studies failed to find any health benefits.
+However, these were very short-term and used healthy participants.
 Sweetener users are typically in it for the long haul.

 Comments